ryzhaknode/nft-marketplace/README.md

 # NFT Marketplace Project

+Status: In Development - The project is actively being developed, and new features are being added.

 ## Description
 This is a NFT marketplace built using React.js for the frontend and Node.js for the backend.
 The project allows users to buy, sell, and exchange unique digital assets represented as NFTs.